sapcc/juno/apps/maintenance/README.md

-# WHOIS UI
+# Maintenance UI

-This is the micro frontend app for the whois service.
+This is the micro frontend app for the maintenance app.

 ## Usage